50 Awful Health Habits Everyone Still Does—But Shouldn't!

 You Bought Potato Chips, Cookies Or Pizza Again

 We know that one key to heart health is to eat more whole foods and less processed junk, but experts have pinpointed a new enemy: "ultra-processed food."
 Two May 2019 studies published in The BMJ link highly processed food with an increased risk of cardiovascular disease and an increased risk of early death.
 What's "ultra-processed"?
 The researchers listed "sausages, mayonnaise, potato chips, pizza, cookies, chocolates and candies, artificially sweetened beverages and whisky, gin and rum."
 In other words, stuff you know you should be avoiding anyway.
 In other studies, highly processed food consumption has been correlated with higher risks of obesity, high blood pressure, high cholesterol — all risk factors for a heart attack.

 The Rx: Limit the proportion of ultra-processed food you eat, and increase unprocessed and minimally processed foods—like any food recommended by Eat This, Not That!

 You Haven't Tossed Your Salt Shaker

 Studies show that most Americans consume about 3,400mg of sodium daily — way over the recommended 2,300mg (which amounts to about one teaspoon of salt).
 High salt intake is a major risk factor for high blood pressure, which in turn ups your chance of having a heart attack.

-The Remedy Rx: Stop adding salt to your meals (according to the American Heart Association, ¼ teaspoon of salt is 575mg of sodium) and limit your consumption of fast food and processed foods, which tend to come loaded with sodium.
+The Rx: Stop adding salt to your meals (according to the American Heart Association, ¼ teaspoon of salt is 575mg of sodium) and limit your consumption of fast food and processed foods, which tend to come loaded with sodium.

 You're Stressing Out Right Now